 The Head of the Department is also the Producing Artistic Director of the CBT, and the Department and CBT are fully integrated in all aspects of mission and function.
-The CBT has a professional staff of more than 25 full and part time employees, and offers a full production calendar of new and classical plays, musicals, and international work that are vital to the cultural life of the region.
-The Department has three venues for CBT and student productions: the Clarence Brown mainstage (574 seat proscenium/thrust), the Ula Love Dougherty Carousel Theatre (350 seat in-the-round), and the Lab Theatre, (125 seat black box).
+The CBT has a professional staff of more than 25 full and part-time employees, and offers a September to May season of new and classical plays, musicals, and international work that are vital to the cultural life of the region.
+The Department currently has two venues for CBT and student productions: the Clarence Brown mainstage (574 seat proscenium/thrust) and the Lab Theatre, (125 seat black box).
 A third, brand new, state of the art venue, the Jenny Boyd Carousel Theatre, is slated to begin construction in 2023.
 MFA and BA students acquire production experience in these varied spaces in a professional context, with a wide range of dramatic material, under the guidance of faculty and alongside professional artists and staff.

 The integration of academic programs with the CBT enables UT to compete among the finest University theatre programs in the nation.
 UT MFA programs recruit nationally among the most elite professional degree programs.
 Students in the MFA Design program have won numerous national and international awards in design competitions for many years.
 The MFA Acting program has been ranked among the top 25 MFA programs in the U.S., U.K., and Australia for the past five years, reaching to #8 in 2020.
 The BA program is a leader in the state and region for academic excellence and production experience opportunities.
 Scholarship funding is available for selected BA students, and all MFA students receive generous financial support.